 When, on January 17, 1977, Gary Gilmore took the long walk to the death house at the Utah State Penitentiary, it would have been impossible for him, or anyone else, to know how profoundly his last utterances would affect popular […]Continue reading

 The past, despite our fervent desire that it leave us alone, has an awful tendency to reach out with withered hands and grab us by the throat.
 So it was one recent, rainy afternoon that an artifact I had buried, […]Continue reading

-Yoga Made For Runners 15-Hour Instructional Program
+Yoga Made For Runners 15-Hour Certificate Program

 Read this excellent article by Christine Beevis on Mike’s workshop in Halifax: Halifax is a running city.
 Most of its runners proudly cite its hills, winds and unpredictable weather as a badge of honour.
 It’s a city where yoga studios […]Continue reading